 Back Up Devices

 Before leaving home, it is smart to back up each of the devices that you are taking with you.
 You can store your information on an external hard drive, or simply copy it onto a computer that is staying behind.
-Once everything is backed up, you should remove all of the sensitive information from the devices you will be traveling with.
+Once you have backed everything up, you should remove all of the sensitive information from the devices you will be traveling with.
 This protects that information in case your device is compromised, misplaced, or falls into the wrong hands.
-Additionally, this protects your information from being lost forever.
+Additionally, this protects your information from getting lost forever.

 Avoid Public Wi-Fi